coala/projects/data/projects/documentation_extraction.md

 For python, its [docstrings](https://www.python.org/dev/peps/pep-0257/)

-The aim of the project is to develop a language independent analyzing routine that will find all documentation strings in a file, parse them into specific groups and check them against a specified documentation style given by the user.
+The aim of the project is to develop an analyzing routine at least for python and java that will find all documentation strings in a file, parse them into specific groups and check them against a specified documentation style given by the user.
 The functionality can be extended so that the analyzing routine provides